 A stiff wind on a polar plain can sweep away any generated body heat in a second, and it’s important that your clothes are windproof.
 A good, warm wind-proofed shell will keep your chill to a minimum, so make sure any shell you bring is insulated, water- and windproof.

 Parka (usually provided by Operator).
 You should look for a lightweight, wind and weather-resistant shell with insulation.
 Bright colors are more visible, and safer in polar environments.
 Traditionally, Polar travelers wear red.

 Warm trousers.
 Ski pants are suitable if you have them.
 Otherwise, bring any sturdy trousers that can be layered between your long underwear and rain over-trousers.

-Waterproof pants (trousers). А pair of water-resistant «rain-pants» made of coated nylon are essential.
+Waterproof pants (trousers).
+This is probably the most important clothing you can pack for a trip. А pair of water-resistant «rain-pants» made of coated nylon are essential.
 These are worn like shell for your legs.
 Look for Gore-Tex and other synthetic fabrics that are waterproof and «breathable».
 These materials keep out wind and water without trapping excess heat.
-This is probably the most important clothing you can pack for a trip.
+Due to environmental reasons, it is strongly recommended to bring waterproof trousers with no Velcro at the ankle and backpacks with no mesh.